Skip to main content

 Jokin Bilbao working at his computer desk with a headset in the Bohemia Interactive office, focusing on his screen.

 Jokin Bilbao, was the first one to arrive at Bohemia Interactive, where he has worked for the past four years.
 He graduated during the pandemic, making his job search a little different from the usual process.
-However, the czech company had captured his attention from the start due to the technical complexity of their games.
+However, the czech company had captured his attention from the start due to the technical complexity of their gaming simulations.

 In 2020, Jokin was hired as an audio progammer for Arma Reforger at the company’s headquarters in Mnisek, a town near Prague.
 “My performance in the second-year project at DigiPen, DIBO (2020), is what convinced Bohemia Interactive to choose me, as I had worked with audio engines and sound systems,” Jokin explains.